Flooding

 Precautions and Contraindications

-Before treatment, a comprehensive psychological assessment should be completed to exclude borderline personality disorder or suicidal tendencies.
-During therapy, emergency measures such as sedative medications or safe exit mechanisms should be prepared.
-Post-treatment, 24-hour follow-up is recommended to monitor for rebound anxiety.
+Before treatment, a comprehensive psychological assessment must be completed to exclude borderline personality disorder or suicidal tendencies.
+During treatment, emergency measures such as sedative medications or safe exit mechanisms should be in place.
+Post-treatment follow-up within 24 hours is necessary to monitor for rebound anxiety.

 Contraindications include: